Richard M. Myers: Early Genetic Research

 In 1985, Myers set up a lab at the University of California in San Francisco.
 His team sought to understand globin gene expression, studying both cis- and trans-acting components that regulate transcription of the gene.
 His team also worked on finding the mutated gene present in people with Huntington disease.
-Myers teamed up with Dr. David Cox, a medical geneticist with a Ph.D. in yeast and human genetics.
+Myers teamed up with David Cox, a medical geneticist with a Ph.D. in yeast and human genetics.
 Their laboratories worked together for 15 years, on multiple technologies for gene hunting, including radiation hybrid mapping, a method that uses high-energy x-rays to fragment human chromosomes that were recovered in somatic cell hybrids and then used to determine the locations of DNA markers in the human genome.
 In 1990 they established a human genome center, which they moved to Stanford University in early 1993.
 The pair continued working on inherited human diseases.
 They found the genes for an inherited form of childhood progressive epilepsy (EPM1), a gene important for a key step in development of the cerebellum (the “weaver” gene), and others.
 Over the course of those years, the Myers lab created and worked with mouse models for Huntington disease and EPM1.